top of page

 FAQ

 The Kodály philosophy is an approach to music education rooted in the idea that music should be a social and cultural experience.
 The Kodály approach to teaching music asserts that musical concepts, creativity, and collaboration are best taught in group music lessons, particularly for young children.
-Hungarian composer and pedagogue Zoltán Kodály believed music education could engage students on a spiritual, cultural, and emotional level.
-With these values in mind, Kodály and his followers developed the Kodály method, which music educators still use in classrooms today.

 bottom of page